rhilconsultants/openshift/workshops/OpenShift Sharks/Exercise-6/Exercise-6.md

 build a bash script that will run all the commands together to 3 diffrent files.
 Now run the curl command again and copy them to wireshark (with scp/winscp)

+## Merging Capture Files

+Sometimes you need to merge several capture files into one.
+For example, this can be useful if you have captured simultaneously from multiple interfaces at once (e.g., using multiple instances of Wireshark).

+There are three ways to merge capture files using Wireshark:

+- Use the File → Merge menu to open the “Merge” dialog.
+See Section 5.4.1, “The “Merge With Capture File” Dialog Box” for details.
+This menu item will be disabled unless you have loaded a capture file.

+- Use drag and drop to drop multiple files on the main window.
+Wireshark will try to merge the packets in chronological order from the dropped files into a newly created temporary file.
+If you drop a single file, it will simply replace the existing capture.

+- Use the mergecap tool from the command line to merge capture files.
+This tool provides the most options to merge capture files

 Good luck